MANIFESTOS

 READ THE JOURNAL

-Setting sail with direction
+Setting Sail with Direction

 Every vessel at sea depends on a fixed point, a bearing that doesn’t drift with the tides.
 For centuries, mariners looked to the North Star, a guide that aligned their course no matter how the waters shifted.
 Sailors called it their True North.

 In life, your True North is that point of reference.
 It is not only about career or business milestones.
 It is about how you want to live: the pace of your days, the quality of your relationships, the places you inhabit, the way you move through change.
-Your heading is defined as much by the journey as by the destination, because the voyage must be one you love.

 The Compass Within